The automotive industry

 1. To improve electrical transfer and reliability of the contact

 As already discussed, contact lubricants increase the contact surface areas by filling any gaps and reducing electrical resistance.
 Technology has spread into more safety critical operations within vehicles and with automotive recalls due to electronic components on the rise, it is imperative that these safety critical connections are maintained correctly.
 In a recent report by AlixPartners, it was detailed that recalls to correct failures in electronic or electrical systems have grown 30% a year in recent years.
 Such failures include issues with software and software integration, however the vast majority of recalls are actually because of failures related to integrated electrical components.
 As an IATF 16949 approved electro-chemical solution provider, Electrolube are often asked to help prevent such issues from occurring and fully understand the impact that such failures can have on businesses, with costs coming from all areas, including the effect it has on brand reputation for the automotive manufacturer.
 It is therefore extremely important that all aspects of electronic systems are considered, including the connection between devices and the correct selection of a contact lubricant.

 Traditionally, the improvement in electrical properties of switches and connectors in vehicles was for general low voltage switches, moving on to more critical applications as the development of electronic applications progressed.
+Things like connector potting is a process that rightfully takes its place among the most substantial improvements and developments seen within electrical and connector technologies.
 With a change to EV’s, a further increased set of challenges has been posed, including more electrical connections and most notably, much higher voltages being transferred around the vehicle.
 With experience in industries such as medium and high voltage switchgear, electroplating and relays, Electrolube have a range of products to meet the demanding new requirements of the electric vehicle market.